WeatherSunshine.com - Articles - It snows a third less in the Alps than a hundred years ago

 Snow plays an important role as a water reservoir and feeds mountain streams and glaciers.
 Thanks to its gradual melting in the spring the water supply is replenished gradually.
 The drastic loss of snow in the Alps has a negative impact on winter sports but also on all other activities that rely on water.

-Fourteen photos of winter landscapes that you can use as your desktop background. more
+Fourteen photos of Mozambique that you can use as desktop wallpapers. more